-In 2013, FWC modified its rules through its constitutional authority to restrict tarpon to a catch-and-release only fishery unless an angler is pursuing an International Game Fish Association (IGFA) record.
-In those cases, anglers must first purchase a \$50 tarpon tag to possess the tarpon.
-The bill eliminates angler reporting requirements for the tarpon tag because FWC may obtain the same information from the IGFA.
-In addition, the bill modifies the effective and expiration dates of tarpon tags so that each tag is valid for a full calendar year.
+In 2013, FWC, through its constitutional authority, modified its rules to restrict tarpon to a catch-and-release only fishery unless an angler is pursuing an International Game Fish Association (IGFA) record.
+In those cases, anglers must first purchase a \$50 tarpon tag in order to possess the tarpon.
+The PCB eliminates angler reporting requirements for the tarpon tag because FWC may obtain the same information from the IGFA.
+In addition, the PCB modifies the effective and expiration dates of tarpon tags so that each tag is valid for a full calendar year.
+Tarpon tags are currently valid from July to June, which means tags expire during the height of the tarpon fishing season.
 This change allows anglers to use one tarpon tag during the height of the tarpon fishing season and then renew at the end of the calendar year.